 \subsubsection{Control Flow Monitoring}

-In literature \cite{onchip_fardin} we propose a hardware-based approach for checking the integrity of code flow of real-time tasks.
-In particular, we had proposed to add an on-chip control flow monitoring module (OCFMM) with a dedicated memory unit that directly hooks the processor and track the control flow of the tasks.
+We then proposed hardware-based approach for checking the integrity of code flow of real-time tasks \cite{onchip_fardin}.
+In particular, we add an on-chip control flow monitoring module (OCFMM) with a dedicated memory unit that directly hooks into the processor and tracks the control flow of the tasks.
 The control flow graph (CFG) of tasks is produced from the program binary and loaded into the OCFMM memory in advance (\eg during system boot).
 The detection module inside OCFMM compares the control flow of the running program with the stored one (\eg CFG profiles that are loaded into the dedicated memory at boot time) during program execution.
 At run-time (\eg during execution of a given block) CFG profiles for the next-possible blocks are pre-fetched.
 The decision module continuously scans the current block and validates the execution flow by comparing the current address of the program counter (PC) against the possible, previously fetched destination addresses.
 If any mismatch occurs, the detection module raises a \textit{detection flag} that indicates a possible breach.